webpro-nl/knip/packages/docs/src/content/docs/reference/configuration.md

 ## `ignore`

 Array of glob patterns to ignore files.
+Used as ignore patterns when looking up `entry` and `project` files.
 Example:

 ```json title="knip.json"
 {